-- ii) Actual emissions and allowable emissions, and which standard of compliance the owner or operator was utilizing for each month in the year covered by the Certification and in the previous year. - E) If complying with this Subpart $\underline{B}$ by means of Section 225.232: - Actual emissions and allowable emissions for all EGUs at the source in an Averaging Demonstration for each 12month rolling period ending in the year covered by the Certification; and - ii) Actual emissions and allowable emissions, with the standard of compliance the owner or operator was utilizing for each EGU at the source in an Averaging Demonstration for each month for all EGUs at the source in an Averaging Demonstration in the year covered by the Certification and in the previous year. - F) Any deviations, data substitutions, or exceptions each month and discussion of the reasons for such deviations, data substitutions, or exceptions. - 3) All Annual Certifications of Compliance required to be submitted must shall include the following certification by a responsible official: - I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+- E) If complying with this Subpart B by means of Section 225.232: - Actual emissions and allowable emissions for all EGUs at the source in an Averaging Demonstration for each 12month rolling period ending in the year covered by the Certification; and - Actual emissions and allowable emissions, with the standard of compliance the owner or operator was utilizing for each EGU at the source in an Averaging Demonstration for each month for all EGUs at the source in an Averaging Demonstration in the year covered by the Certification and in the previous year. - F) Any deviations, data substitutions, or exceptions each month and discussion of the reasons for such deviations, data substitutions, or exceptions. - 3) All Annual Certifications of Compliance required to be submitted must shall include the following certification by a responsible official:

+I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations. - The owner or operator of an EGU must shall submit its first Annual Certification of Compliance to address calendar year 2009 or the calendar year in which the EGU commences commercial operation, whichever is later.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

+4) The owner or operator of an EGU must shall submit its first Annual Certification of Compliance to address calendar year 2009 or the calendar year in which the EGU commences commercial operation, whichever is later.
 Notwithstanding subsection (d)(2) of this Section, in the Annual Certifications of Compliance that are required to be submitted by May 1, 2010, and May 1, 2011, to address calendar years 2009 and 2010, respectively, the owner or operator is not required to provide 12-month rolling data for any period that ends before June 30, 2010.

 - e) Deviation Reports.
-For each EGU, the owner or operator must shall promptly notify the Agency of deviations from requirements of this Subpart B. At a minimum, these notifications must shall include a description of such deviations within 30 days after discovery of the deviations, and a discussion of the possible cause of such deviations, any corrective actions, and any preventative measures taken. - f) Quality Assurance RATA Reports.
+For each EGU, the owner or operator must shall promptly notify the Agency of deviations from requirements of this SubpartB.
+At a minimum, these notifications must shall include a description of such deviations within 30 days after discovery of the deviations, and a discussion of the possible cause of such deviations, any corrective actions, and any preventative measures taken. - f) Quality Assurance RATA Reports.
 The owner or operator of an EGU must shall submit to the Agency, Air Compliance and Enforcement Section, the quality assurance RATA report for each EGU or group of EGUs monitored at a common stack and each non-EGU under-pursuant to 40 CFR 75.82(b)(2)(ii), incorporated by reference in Section 225.140, within 45 days after completing a quality assurance RATA.